Additional documentation supporting employability activities

 What do I do if a standard status letter is not sufficient?

-If a standard status letter is insufficient, for example if you specifically require a letter that confirms the details of your placement and provider, then please contact the Placements Team at firstname.lastname@example.org.
+If a standard status letter is insufficient, for example if you specifically require a letter that confirms the details of your placement and provider, then please contact the Placements Team at firstname.lastname@example.org and request a bespoke status letter.

 Information points may also be able to provide a tailored, signed status letter.
 You can contact them via various means, including the personal details self-help form.